supechicken/crdyboot/README.md

 ## Code layout

-The `vboot` subdirectory is a `no_std` library that handles loading and verifying the kernel.
-Internally it uses the `LoadKernel` function from `third_party/vboot_reference`.
-This crate can be built for the host target so that tests can run.

-The `crdyboot` subdirectory contains the actual bootloader.
-It can only be built for the `x86_64-unknown-uefi` and `i686-unknown-uefi` targets.
+The project is organized as a Rust [workspace] containing several
+packages:

+* The `vboot` package is a thin wrapper around the C [vboot] library.
+It also exposes a `DiskIo` trait through which it can read and write blocks to a disk.
+This package is `no_std`, and can be built for both the UEFI targets and the host target.
+Building for the host allows tests to be run on the host.
+* The `libcrdy` package is where most of the bootloader is implemented.
+It implements the `DiskIo` trait using the [uefi crate], and uses the `vboot` package to load and verify a kernel.
+It then boots into that kernel using the EFI stub.
+This package is also `no_std` and can also be built for both UEFI targets and the host target for testing purposes.
+* The `crdyboot` package provides the actual bootloader executable.
+It contains the embedded key used to verify the kernel data, the SBAT data used for revocation, and sets up logging and allocation.
+Then it uses `libcrdy` to load, verify, and run the kernel.
-The `xtask` subdirectory contains a single binary that is used by the various `xtask` commands shown below.
+* The `xtask` package contains a host executable that provides the various `xtask` commands shown below.
+It's like a fancy Makefile for running various dev and test operations.

-The `enroller` subdirectory contains a small UEFI application that enrolls a test key in the `PK`, `KEK`, and `db` variables.
-This only works if the machine is in secure boot custom mode.
+* The `enroller` subdirectory contains a small UEFI application that enrolls a test key in the `PK`, `KEK`, and `db` variables.
+This is used to set up the test VM, and can also be used on real hardware (see the "Testing on real hardware" section).

 ## Dependencies